redbrick/HelpdeskTalks/README.md

 ## Redbrick's Helpdesk Talk Resources

-* This is a repo full of scripts (good and bad) that we use in our talks that maybe you want to download and try at home
+* This is a repo full of scripts (good and bad) that we use in our talks that you can download and try at home